25 Oct The Best Way to Quit Addictive Drugs

 (Note: Not all “addiction treatment centers” are reputable, so don’t just take the first option that comes up in a Google search for “San Bernardino rehab centers cocaine rehabilitation,” “San Bernardino drug rehab centers,” “San Bernardino rehabilitation center heroin,” etc. Besides, this approach can bury the actual treatment center lists in a pile of general health articles.
 Ask your doctor or health insurance company for recommendations, and always investigate a place online and in person before committing yourself.
 Check our blog archives for detailed articles on finding the right treatment center.)

 2. Consider very carefully the pros and cons of medication-assisted treatment.

 The typical benzodiazepine or alcohol detox center does use medication-assisted treatment to get patients through withdrawal, because cold-turkey detox from these drugs is particularly dangerous.
 With opiates, though, the question of “alternate medication or cold withdrawal?” is highly controversial.
-Suboxone and methadone detox centers are becoming as common as heroin detox centers, because so many people find it easier to stay on the alternate opiates indefinitely than to taper them off and risk another withdrawal.
+Heroin replacement prescription drug detox centers are becoming as common as heroin detox centers, because so many people find it easier to stay on the alternate opiates indefinitely than to taper them off and risk another withdrawal.

 We recommend opiate treatment programs that don’t use long-term replacement medications: yes, it will be more difficult to deal with cravings, but there’ll be one less challenge to deal with in planning for lasting sobriety.
 If you think you may be in danger of a life-threatening reaction to withdrawal—say you have heart disease and face special risks from rising blood pressure and a sped-up pulse—make sure that any alternate medications used will be discontinued as quickly as possible.